-Mantua is one of Fairfax’s signature single-family neighborhoods.
-The serene setting of hills, trees and parkland give the streets natural character.
+Mantua is one of Fairfax’s signature single-family detached neighborhoods.
+The serene setting of rolling hills, trees and parkland give the streets natural character and charm.

 Combine this setting with excellent location for commuters, and it makes it a sought after neighborhood.

-The area consists of over 1500 homes of varying styles.
+The area consists of over 1500 homes of varying styles, built in different years.
 The land in Mantua is abundant, subdivided ranging from .25 acre lots to 1 acre.